giacecco/bricklink-helper/README.md

     node bricklink-helper.js --in parts_list_1.csv [--in parts_list_2.csv] --out orders.csv [--cache cache.json]

 You can specify as many input parts lists as you like: this is useful in case you wanted to build mode models, or more copies of the same; moreover, the more pieces you buy the more likely economies of scale are possible.
-At the moment of writing , BH support part lists in CSV format only: practically spreadsheets with two columns: the LEGO part id (named "partId") and the required quantity ("quantity").
+At the moment of writing, BH supports part lists in CSV format only: practically spreadsheets with two columns: the LEGO part id (named "partId") and the required quantity ("quantity").

 ![](docs/images/screenshot01.png)